junxit/us-congress-bills-111/bill.md

   - **(A)** “BLM Subsurface only Proposed for Transfer to State Trust Lands”;
   - **(B)** “BLM Surface only Proposed for Transfer to State Trust Lands”; and
   - **(C)** “BLM Lands Proposed for Transfer to State Trust Lands”.
-- **(2)** *Grand county map* The term “Grand County Map” means the map prepared by the Bureau of Land Management entitled “Utah Recreational Land Exchange Act Grand County”, dated November 13, 2008, and relating to the exchange of Federal land and non-Federal land in Grand and San Juan Counties, Utah.
+- **(2)** *Grand county map* The term “Grand County Map” means the map prepared by the Bureau of Land Management entitled “Utah Recreational Land Exchange Act Grand County”, dated May 14, 2009, and relating to the exchange of Federal land and non-Federal land in Grand and San Juan Counties, Utah.
 - **(3)** *Maps* The term “maps” means the Grand County Map and the Uintah County Map.
 - **(4)** *Non-federal land* The term “non-Federal land” means the land in Grand, San Juan, and Uintah Counties, Utah, that is identified on the maps as—
   - **(A)** “State Trust Land Proposed for Transfer to BLM”; and
   - **(B)** “State Trust Minerals Proposed for Transfer to BLM”.
 - **(5)** *Secretary* The term “Secretary” means the Secretary of the Interior.
 - **(6)** *State* The term “State” means the State of Utah, as trustee under the Utah State School and Institutional Trust Lands Management Act (Utah Code Ann.
 53C–1–101 et seq.).
-- **(7)** *Uintah county map* The term “Uintah County Map” means the map prepared by the Bureau of Land Management entitled “Utah Recreational Land Exchange Act Uintah County”, dated November 13, 2008, and relating to the exchange of Federal land and non-Federal land in Uintah County, Utah.
+- **(7)** *Uintah county map* The term “Uintah County Map” means the map prepared by the Bureau of Land Management entitled “Utah Recreational Land Exchange Act Uintah County”, dated May 14, 2009, and relating to the exchange of Federal land and non-Federal land in Uintah County, Utah.

 ## § 3.
 Exchange of land